 I’ve learned another of the best places to see the manatees is around the power plants in Jacksonville, Florida.

 Where can you see the Manatees at Lee County Manatee Park?

 Lee County Manatee Park in Fort Myers, Florida has a great viewing area for spotting lots of the sea mammals.
 Manatee Park is ideal refuge for the Florida Manatee because of the warm protected waters.

 Visitors can also rent kayaks or pick up souvenirs at their gift shop at the Manatee Kayaking Company.
 Group Tours and programs are available on request.
-Call (239) 690-5030 for more information
+Call (239) 690-5030 for more information.

-Merritt Island National Wildlife Refuge
+See the Manatees at Merritt Island National Wildlife Refuge!

-Visitors can see them best at the Manatee Observation Deck on SR 3 at Haulover Canal.
-Another manatee zone is near the Bairs Cove boat launch.
+Visitors can see these gentle giants best at the Manatee Observation Deck on SR 3 at Haulover Canal.
+Another manatee viewing zone is near the Bairs Cove boat launch.